Aleksandra Unkovskaya: Married life

-Alexandra Vasilievna developed a system of musical education (color-sound-number), and published it ("The Method of colors, sounds and numbers" c.1915-16) for which she received an award from the Milan Conservatory.
-She also lectured and wrote in the spirit of Theosophical ideas about sound, color and music.
+Unkovskaya developed a system of musical education based on the relationships between colour, sound, and number, and published it as The Method of Colors, Sounds and Numbers (c.1915–16), for which she reportedly received an award from the Milan Conservatory.
+She also lectured and wrote in the spirit of Theosophical ideas about sound, colour and music.
 She actively participated in the publication of "Herald of Theosophy".
 On April 21, 1909, a department of the Russian Theosophical Society was opened in Kaluga, of which she was a founding member.
 Traveling frequently, she had extensive contacts with European theosophists and was acquainted with many prominent figures in the world of music and art.

-In 1909 the great painter Wassily Kandinsky became acquainted with a presentation Unkovskaya made (at the Theosophical Congress in Budapest) regarding her innovative system in music education, which led to his own discoveries in his art.
-Kandinsky famously stated: "to impress a tune upon unmusical children with the help of colours….
-She has constructed a special, precise method of 'translating' the colors of nature into music, of painting the sounds of nature, of seeing sounds."
-This transcended the spiritual in art and led him to develop the concept and formula of a chain reaction experience (reciprocal relationship/artist and viewer): "Emotion — sensation — the work of art — sensation — emotion."
-The concept was based on the principle of the resonance of string instruments.
+In 1909, Wassily Kandinsky attended a presentation by Unkovskaya at the Theosophical Congress in Budapest on her colour-sound-number system.
+According to her memoirs, Kandinsky wrote of her method that she had developed a means of translating the colours of nature into music and of painting the sounds of nature.

-Many Russians of noble hereditary birth were victims of Stalin's political repressions (also known as Red Terror), including her sons, who fell victim to such repressions.
+Her three sons were later subjected to Soviet political repressions.